jaimegago/matterhorn-ansible/README.md

 matterhorn-ansible
 ==================

-Ansible playbook and related files for Configuration Management on RHEL/CentOS of Entwine-Matterhorn (RPM with configuration file based)
+Ansible playbook and related files for Configuration Management on RHEL/CentOS of Entwine-Matterhorn (RPM with file based configuration for node types)

 Please refer to the following link (1) to learn about Entwine's Matterhorn RPM.